Advocacy

 CatskillParkDay_2018.jpg

-The Catskill Center is a voice for the Catskill region.
+The Catskill Center is the leading voice for the Catskills and the Catskill park

-Through the Catskill Park Advisory Committee, we collaborate with New York State Department of Environmental Conservation (DEC) as well as the New York City Department of Environmental Protection (DEP) on comprehensive improvements to the Catskill Park and Forest Preserve.
+We chair the Catskill Park Advisory Committee, where we collaborate with New York State Department of Environmental Conservation (DEC), the New York City Department of Environmental Protection (DEP), and all park stakeholders to improve communications, to review and comment on

-The Catskill Center is a signatory to the 1997 Watershed Memorandum of Agreement (MoA).
+The Catskill Center is a signatory to the 1997 Watershed Memorandum of Agreement (MoA) and a key stakeholder in ongoing watershed negotiations.

 The Catskill Park Advisory Committee